point-4ward/Home-Assistant/extras/github_resources/readme_files/hardware_software.md

 ## Hardware builds:

 ### My controller
- - Node-zero - a Dell Wyse thin client with 128GB SSD-Dom, with a Z-wave.me UZB stick and a CSL bluetooth adapter, running Homeassistant and Mosquitto.
+ - Node-zero - a Dell Wyse thin client with 128GB SSD-Dom, with a CSL bluetooth adapter, running Homeassistant and Mosquitto.
 This is the main hub of my Home Automation system, and also has a 1TB external harddrive which functions as a NAS.

 ### Coming soon
  - Some motion sensors with NodeMCU boards: